 As discussed above, it is assumed that the residential population of Pinecrest grows by 1.02 percent annually.
 In order to calculate additional housing development across the projection period, year-over-year population growth is divided by the average number of persons per housing unit, i.e. 2.99.
-While single-family units currently account for 79 percent of housing units in Pinecrest and multifamily units account for 21 percent of unit, it is assumed that this ratio will be inverted for future development; it is assumed that single-family units will account for 21 percent of new housing units.
+While single-family units currently account for 79 percent of housing units in Pinecrest and multifamily units account for 21 percent of unit, it is assumed that this ratio will be inverted for future development; it is assumed that single-family units will account for 21 percent of new housing units and multifamily units will account for 79 percent of new housing units.
 Multiplying the total number of new housing units by the percentages that are single-family/multifamily then adding this number to the existing number of single-family/multifamily units yields the total number of future housing units for each year.
 These projections, displayed in

-Figure 27, serve as the basis for need and revenue projections.
+Figure 28, serve as the basis for need and revenue projections.